Phoenix Root Canal Therapy

 The restoration that root canal therapy provides will usually last a lifetime.
 It will provide full functionality back to your tooth and mouth.
 There may be a need in the future to retreat the tooth, but this would only be necessary if a new, separate infection arose.

 Our office is in a convenient location in Phoenix and borders Scottsdale.
-Please feel free to give us a call at 480-351-3740 for more details on how we can help improve your dental health.
+Please feel free to give us a call for more details on how we can help improve your dental health.
 You may also book an appointment online with us now.